-NAS is a MATLAB program which is a revision of David Bailey's NASA kernel benchmark program.
+NAS, a MATLAB program which is a revision of David Bailey's NASA kernel benchmark program.

 The NAS benchmark program was developed around 1984, and measured computational performance on a representative range of realistic calculations.
 One motivation for this benchmark was to move beyond the LINPACK benchmark, which focussed on a single highly structured procedure.